Alonso-del-Arte/chess/doc/Quotes.md

 &ldquo;It&rsquo;s always better to sacrifice your opponent&rsquo;s men. &mdash; Savielly Tartakower

+&ldquo;The mistakes are all just waiting to be made.&rdquo; &mdash; Savielly Tartakower

 [^1]: In German, &laquo;Wenn du einen guten Zug siehst, suche nach einem besseren.&raquo;